Set Your Table for a Sweet and Sticky Earthquake Shake

 - Cut off a strip of the packing tape and form it into a loop with the sticky part on the outside.

 - Attach the tape to the top of the coffee can lid and the bottom of one of the trays so that the top of the lid is stuck to the bottom of the tray.

 - Dump the marbles into the game box lid.

 - Set the tray with its attached coffee lid so that it is resting on top of the marbles.
 The lip of the lid should be resting on the marbles.
 This tray will hold your other trays as you perform each trial.
 Now you're ready to shake the game box side to side to create your P-waves.
 Continue with the rest of the steps first.

 Building Your Test Houses

 - OK, this will be messy, but fun!
-You can build any shape of houses that you want, but keep in mind that you will need to build 12 of them, they should all be exactly the same, and they must fit inside your trays.
+Build houses, preferably tall and skinny houses.
+Keep in mind that you will need to build 12 of them, they should all be exactly the same, and they must fit inside your trays.